kaddyadriano/react-native-imageedit/README.md

 }

 ```
-You will send this data to crop your image.
+You will need this data for image cropping from server or other places.
+Hopefully in the future we will be able to crop the images right from this component.